sh4rkov1tch/VTik/README.md

 `$ v vtik-telegram.v`

+To use the bot you'll need to provide a Telegram bot token in the `TELEGRAM_TOKEN` environment variable

 ## To-do:
 - Implementing a server that handles http request containing the video link, so I can build iOS shortcuts or their Android equivalent around